-Hannity rips Biden administration over rule-by-executive-order, 'propagandist' promise of unity
+Hannity pans Biden administration over rule-by-executive-order, 'propagandist' promise of unity

 "No, Jen, I don't know if you've ever spoken to anyone outside of your little D.C.
 Bubble, so let me fill you in: Hardworking men and women are against prisoners at Gitmo -- apparently next week -- being pushed to the front of the vaccine line.
 That's not America First," he said.

-"They are against shipping doses of the vaccine overseas to other countries before every American in this country has a chance to get the vaccine first," he continued, adding that this and other developments show that Biden has turned Donald Trump's "America First" policies into "America Last."
+"They are against shipping doses of the vaccine overseas to other countries before every American in this country has a chance to get the vaccine first," he continued, adding that this and other developments show that Biden has turned former President Donald Trump's "America First" policies into "America Last."

 He said that American enemies like Iran are going to become wealthier with Biden's actions in killing the pipeline, adding it will no longer allow America to be energy independent.

-The host further added that Democrats writ large are wasting America's time on the Trump impeachment trial, calling it a "Schiff Show" -- in reference to Rep. Adam B. Schiff, D-Calif., a prominent impeachment manager, and pointing out reports that the riot at the Capitol was pre-planned days before the ex-president spoke on the White House Ellipse.
+The host further added that Democrats writ large are wasting America's time on the Trump impeachment trial, calling it a "Schiff Show" -- in reference to Rep. Adam Schiff, D-Calif., a prominent impeachment manager, and pointing out reports that the riot at the Capitol was planned days before the ex-president spoke on the White House Ellipse.

 "Democrats are wasting the entire country's time like they have for five years, they are wasting your money, and it's all an effort to smear Donald Trump into his supporters," Hannity said.